-Engel's Law doesn't imply that food spending remains unchanged as income increases: It suggests that consumers increase their expenditures for food products (in % terms) less than their increases in income
+Engel's Law doesn't imply that food spending remains unchanged as income increases: It suggests that consumers increase their expenditures for food products (in % terms) less than their increase in income is.

-Usually the relation of food expenditure to the total expenditure (fe/te) is called the Engel's coefficient and Engel's Law claims in short, that this coefficient rises the poorer the household is
+Usually the relation of food expenditure to the total expenditure (fe/te) is called the Engel's coefficient and Engel's Law claims in short, that this coefficient rises the poorer the household is.